Buanderie/siamese/README.md

 # Siamese
 ## Fast and Portable Streaming Erasure Correction Codes in C

-Siamese is a simple, portable, fast library for Erasure Correction.
+Siamese is a fast and portable library for Erasure Correction.
-From a stream of input data it generates redundant data that can be used to recover the lost originals without using acknowledgements.
+From a real-time stream of input data it generates redundant data that can be used to recover the lost originals without using acknowledgements.

 Siamese is a streaming erasure code designed for low to medium rate streams